uscwy/pox_router/part1/readme.txt

 INTRODUCTION
 ------------
-This is an implementation of router controller in OpenFlow tutorial
+This is an implementation of router controller based on OpenFlow tutorial

 Change with_flow_mod to 0 in router.py if you don't need flow mod